pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 ### Turn on or off the Viva Connections start experience on a SharePoint Online Home Site

-In this release we have extended the `spo homeset set` command to now give the ability to turn on or off the Viva Connections start experience.
+In this release we have extended the `spo homesite set` command to now give the ability to turn on or off the Viva Connections start experience.

 To turn on the Viva Connections start experience on a SharePoint Online Home Site, use: